davea42/libdwarf-regressiontests/README.txt

 the differences.

-That comparison is only meaningful if one actually has confidence that the previous version of dwarfdump and dwarfdump2 is present and working correctly, but in spite of this deficiency these tests seem adequate.
+That comparison is only meaningful if one actually has confidence that the previous version of dwarfdump present and working correctly, but in spite of this deficiency these tests seem adequate.

 For a few tests that comparison simply does not work.
 In a few